David Cassidy, pop culture idol of the 1970s, died Tuesday, November 21, 2017, at a Fort Lauderdale, Florida, area hospital. He was 67.

 He has had numerous personal problems in the decades following his initial success, ranging from substance abuse to bankruptcy.
 He's the stepson of actress and fellow "Partridge Family" star Shirley Jones.

-There are four common types of dementia: Alzheimer's disease, vascular dementia, dementia with Lewy bodies (DLB) and frontotemporal dementia (FTD).
+There are four common types of dementia: Alzheimer's disease, vascular dementia, dementia with Lewy bodies (DLB), and frontotemporal dementia (FTD).
 How important genes are in these different dementias varies considerably.
 For example, the role of genes in FTD seems to be much greater than in vascular dementia.

 “The biggest risk factor is age.”
 “Over 65, between 2 and 4 percent of people are at risk, and that becomes a 4 to 8 percent risk for those who have a relative with dementia.”
 Most dementia cases are “sporadic,” which means they occur without any family history.Raj C. Shah, MD, medical director of the Rush Memory Center at Rush University Medical Center in Chicago.

-“It is very sad to hear about David.
+“I was sad to hear about David.
 When you hear about a celebrity having this type of issue it hits home just like a family member.”

 “I had the opportunity to have lunch with him years ago and speak with him on the phone a number of times.
 He really is a great guy and after all the other issues he has dealt with this is one that will have a lasting impact on him and his family and friends.”
 McCann at one time was a radio personality and radio station manager prior to becoming a specialist and advocate for long-term care planning.Matt McCann, a nationally known speaker and expert in Long-Term Care Planning

-Alzheimer’s care expert David Troxel says Long-Term Care insurance is a way to plan ahead before a problem exists.
+Alzheimer’s care expert David Troxel says Long-Term Care Insurance is a way to plan ahead before a problem exists.

 “Long-Term Care insurance is highly recommended for everyone concerned about the cost of long-term care.
 Many Baby Boomers are buying policies for the future, but the policies are also available for older individuals.
 Unfortunately, when symptoms of dementia start it is too late to buy a policy,” he said.